yohasebe/monadic-chat/docs/language-models.md

 ?> For apps using Anthropic Claude's Sonnet series models, it is possible to upload a PDF directly and have the AI agent recognize its contents.
 (See [PDF recognition](./message-input?id=uploading-pdfs))

-Chat with Claude is an application that accesses the Anthropic Claude API to answer questions on a wide range of topics.
-Code with Claude assists in creating program code.
-Claude (Code Interpreter) integrates with JupyterLab to actually execute program code.
-Jupyter with Claude assists in writing and executing Jupyter Notebook cells.
+Chat (Claude) is an application that accesses the Anthropic Claude API to answer questions on a wide range of topics.
+Code Interpreter (Claude) assists in creating program code.
+Jupyter Notebook (Claude) assists in writing and executing Jupyter Notebook cells.

 <details>
 <summary>chat_claude_app.rb</summary>